homeserverhq/hshq/README.md

     <img src="https://github.com/homeserverhq/hshq/assets/118991087/44fa836e-33a1-4421-8078-a4408a0ba401" alt=""/>
 </a>

 ## <a href="https://www.homeserverhq.com" target="_blank">HomeServerHQ</a> is an all-in-one home server infrastructure.
 It is designed to be simple and easy for anyone to setup and use, even without any prior software/IT experience.
-The installation and management utility performs the full installation of both the HomeServer and RelayServer, along with an integrated suite of free and open source software tools in less than an hour.<br/><br/> Even if you are behind CGNAT, you can still host an email server and/or public websites from your home, and remotely access your HomeServer from anywhere with any of your trusted devices.
+The installation and management utility performs the full installation of both the HomeServer and RelayServer, along with an integrated suite of free and open source software tools in a matter of minutes.<br/><br/> Even if you are behind CGNAT, you can still host an email server and/or public websites from your home, and remotely access your HomeServer from anywhere with any of your trusted devices.
 But it goes beyond just that.
 Due to a fairly novel networking approach, you'll effectively be running your own private internet.
 Security and privacy are the primary goals - all settings are pre-configured with safe, sane, and secure defaults.

 ### For full instructions, see <a href="https://wiki.homeserverhq.com/getting-started" target="_blank">https://wiki.homeserverhq.com/getting-started</a>
 ### To verify source code, see <a href="https://wiki.homeserverhq.com/tutorials/source-code-verification" target="_blank">https://wiki.homeserverhq.com/tutorials/source-code-verification</a>